-The mineral resource and reserve estimates contained in this presentation have been prepared in accordance with NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") - CIM Definition Standards on Mineral Resources and Mineral Resources and Mineral Reserves, adopted by the CIM Council, as amended (the "CIM Standards").
+The mineral resource and reserve estimates contained in this presentation have been prepared in accordance with NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") - CIM Definition Standards on Mineral Resources and Mineral Reserves, adopted by the CIM Council, as amended (the "CIM Standards").
 These standards are similar to those used by the United States Securities and Exchange Commission (the "SEC") Industry Guide No. 7, as interpreted by SEC staff ("Industry Guide 7").
 However, the definitions in NI 43-101 and the CIM Standards differ in certain respects from those under Industry Guide 7.
-Accordingly, mineral resource and reserve information disclosed by United States companies.
+Accordingly, mineral resource and reserve information contained in this presentation may not be comparable to similar information disclosed by United States companies.
 Under Industry Guide 7, mineralization may not be classified as a "reserve" unless the determination has been made that the mineralization could be economically and legally produced or extracted at the time the reserve determination is made.

-As a result of the adoption of amendments to the SEC's disclosure rules (the "SEC Modernization Rules"), which more closely align its disclosure requirements and policies for mining properties with current industry and global regulatory practices and standards, including NI 43-101 and the CIM Standards, and which became effective on February 25, 2019, the SEC now recognizes estimates of "measured mineral resources".
-In addition, the SEC has amended definitions of "proven mineral resources" and "probable mineral resources" in its amended rules, with definitions that are substantially similar to those used in NI 43-101 and the CIM Standards.
-Issuers must begin to comply with the SEC Modernization Rules in their first fiscal year beginning on or after January 1, 2021, though Canadian issuers that report in the United States using the Multijurisdictional Disclosure System ("MJDS") may still use NI 43-101 rather than the SEC Modernization statement and annual report forms.
+As a result of the adoption of amendments to the SEC's disclosure rules (the "SEC Modernization Rules"), which more closely align its disclosure requirements and policies for mining properties with current industry and global regulatory practices and standards, including NI 43-101 and the CIM Standards, and which became effective on February 25, 2019, the SEC now recognizes estimates of "measured mineral resources", "indicated mineral resources" and "inferred mineral resources."
+In addition, the SEC has amended definitions of "proven mineral reserves" and "probable mineral reserves" in its amended rules, with definitions that are substantially similar to those used in NI 43-101 and the CIM Standards.
+Issuers must begin to comply with the SEC Modernization Rules in their first fiscal year beginning on or after January 1, 2021, though Canadian issuers that report in the United States using the Multijurisdictional Disclosure System ("MJDS") may still use NI 43-101 rather than the SEC Modernization Rules when using the SEC's MJDS registration statement and annual report forms.

-United States investors are cautioned that while the SEC now recognizes "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under the SEC Modernization Rules, investors should not assume that any part or all of the mineral deposits in these categories will ever be converted into a higher category of mineral resources or into mineral resources may not form the basis of feasibility or pre-feasibility studies, except in limited circumstances.
+United States investors are cautioned that while the SEC now recognizes "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under the SEC Modernization Rules, investors should not assume that any part or all of the mineral deposits in these categories will ever be converted into a higher category of mineral resources or into mineral resources.
+These terms have a great amount of uncertainty as to their economic and legal feasibility.
+Under Canadian regulations, estimates of inferred mineral resources may not form the basis of feasibility studies, except in limited circumstances.

-Investors are cautioned not to assume that any "measured mineral resources", "indicated mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
-Further, "inferred mineral resources" have a great amount of uncertainty as to their existence and as to their economic and legal feasibility.
+Investors are cautioned not to assume that any "measured mineral resources", "indicated mineral resources", or "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
+Further, "inferred mineral resources" have a great amount of uncertainty as to their existence and as to their existence and as to their existence and legal feasibility.
 It cannot be assumed that any part or all of an inferred mineral resource will ever be upgraded to a higher category.